thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 attempts to complete the process.
 Rolling your cluster back to a previous version after a failed upgrade is not supported.
 Contact Red Hat support for assistance if your cluster upgrade fails.

-##### Additional resources

-See Configuring additional trust stores for image registry access in the OpenShift Container Platform documentation to learn more about the external registry CA certificate.

 ### Advanced configuration